Market gardens in the East Kootenay: Bringing fresh produce, meat and more to local tables

 Assortment of fresh produce, wine in background.

-The Peppergrass EK Food Co-op connects local farmers and food producers to customers.
-A visit to their store highlights the wealth of local products available in our region. — Photo courtesy Peppergrass EK Food Co-op Facebook
+A visit to the Peppergrass Market highlights the wealth of local products available in our region. — Photo courtesy Peppergrass Market/Facebook

 Here in the Kootenays, our fertile valleys and mountains are home to a multitude of farms, ranches and people dedicated to local food production.
 Shopping locally at market gardens ensures that these hard-working folks stay in business for years to come.

 Having a secure and robust food economy helps to ensure our local food supply remains dependable in times of crisis.
 Buying local means access to a plethora of the freshest available food—unlike grocery stores where fruit and vegetables are often shipped from far-flung locations.
-Supporting our local food producers also helps to maintain our ecological diversity as many farmers grow several varieties of plants, as opposed to the focus on one specific species common in mass farming productions.
+Supporting our local food producers also helps to maintain our ecological diversity—unlike mass farming productions where one specific species is grown, local farmers tend to plant many different varieties of plants.

 Check out this list of East Kootenay farms and food producers who offer sales directly to their customers on site.
 From freshly-grown fruit and vegetables, homemade jams and fresh-cut flowers to hand-crafted sausages and smokies, there is a rich selection of local products to be discovered.
 Here's our list of market gardens in the West Kootenay region.